-TexSTAR Rate 90 Day T-BILL Rate
+■90 Day T-BILL Rate ■ TexSTAR Rate

 This material is for information purposes only.
 This information does not represent an offer to buy or sell a security.
 The above rate information is obtained from sources that are believed to be reliable; however, its accuracy or completeness may be subject to change.
 The TexSTAR management fee may be waived in full or in part at the discretion of the TexSTAR coadministrators and the TexSTAR rate for the period shown reflects waiver of fees.
-This table represents historical investment performance/return to the customer, net of fees, and is not an indication of future performance.
-An investment at \$1.00 per share, it is possible to lose money by investing in the security.
+This table represents historical investment performance/return to the customer, net of fees, and is not an administrators and the Petromance.
+An investment in the security is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+Although the issuer seeks to preserve the value of an investment at \$1.00 per share, it is possible to lose money by investing in the security.
 Information about these and other program details are in the fund's Information Statement which should be read carefully before investing.
 The yield on the 90-Day Treasury Bill ("T-Bill Yield") is shown for comparative purposes only.
 When comparing the investment returns of the TexSTAR pool to the T-Bill Yield, you should know that the TexSTAR pool consist of allocations of specific diversified securities as detailed in the respective Information Statements.
 The T-Bill Yield is taken from Bloomberg Finance L.P. and represents the daily closing yield on the then current 90-day T-Bill.
 The TexSTAR yield is calculated in accordance with regulations governing the registration of open-end management investment companies under the Investment Company Act of 1940 as promulgated from time to time by the federal Securities and Exchange Commission.